Sublinear Variational Optimization of Gaussian Mixture Models with Millions to Billions of Parameters: Discussion and Conclusion

-A salient hallmark of GMMs (in contrast, e.g., to $k$-means) is their flexible parametrization of data correlations within components.
-Furthermore, intra-component correlations and large numbers of components $C$ allow GMMs to approximate potentially intricate data density with increasing accuracy as $C$ grows \citep[e.g.][]{ZeeviMeir1997,LiBarron1999,MazyaSchmidt1996}.
-However, this flexibility comes at a substantial cost, namely a very high computational demand for the optimization of general GMMs with large~$C$.
+One of the most salient hallmarks of GMMs is their flexible parametrization of correlations within components.
+Furthermore, large numbers of components~$C$ allow GMMs to approximate potentially any data density with increasing accuracy \citep[e.g.][]{ZeeviMeir1997,LiBarron1999,MazyaSchmidt1996}, and approximation quality given $C$ decisively depends on the flexibility of GMMs.
+However, the flexibility of general GMMs with large~$C$ comes with a very high computational demand.
+For GMMs with flexible covariances we have here addressed the problem of high optimization costs.
+Notably, the derived and evaluated algorithm, \varMFA{}, does not reduce runtimes by merely a fixed constant amount or percentage.
+Instead, and more substantially, we have empirically shown another complexity class for runtime scaling: as the number of data points~$N$ and components~$C$ increase, the runtime complexity scales \emph{sublinearly} with $NC$.

-In this contribution, we have addressed the problem of high optimization costs for GMMs with flexible covariances.
-Such flexible GMMs have not been addressed by previous approaches that used related variational approaches \cite{LueckeForster2019,HirschbergerEtAl2022,ExarchakisEtAl2022}.

-Notably, the here derived algorithm, \varMFA{}, does not reduce runtimes by a fixed constant amount or percentage but (more substantially) shows another scaling of runtime complexity: as the number of data points $N$ and components $C$ increase, the runtime per iteration scales \emph{sublinearly} with $NC$.
 Achieving such a sublinear scaling for MFA optimization was the main goal of the research here reported.